priyankawadle/AWSEC2Deploy/README.md

 Step 2: Install Node.js
 Install Node.js using the following command:

-sudo apt-get install -y nodejs
+sudo apt-get install -y nodejs npm
 Step 3: Install Nginx
 Install Nginx to act as a reverse proxy for your Node.js application: